 Roughly 1.4 million families with low income who have school-aged children in Florida are the beneficiaries of Pandemic Electronic Benefit Transfer (P-EBT) assistance.
 P-EBT is a federal program that provides one-time food benefits to children who are eligible for free or reduced-price school meals through the National School Lunch Program (NSLP) but whose schools are closed due to the pandemic.
 P-EBT helps ensure that children who ordinarily get fed at school do not go hungry during the COVID-19 shut down.

-Eligible families in Florida should have automatically received P-EBT benefits from Department of Children and Families (DCF) by June 30, 2020.
+Most eligible families in Florida should have automatically received P-EBT benefits from the Department of Children and Families (DCF) by June 30, 2020, except for families with qualified children in private or charter schools, who may not have received their P-EBT until July 21.
 No application was necessary.

 Families who believe that their children qualify for P-EBT but either did not receive any benefits or received benefits in an amount that they think is incorrect, have recourse.